 I would like to see physicians organize their own task force that would include members representing rural and city-based specialists and family physicians, university and laboratory-based doctors, residents and students.
 The mandate would be to objectively evaluate best practices from other jurisdictions.
 As physicians we will present solutions to government.
 In the past, many (probably hundreds) of millions of dollars have been spent (wasted) on more than 300 government healt care task forces and commissions.
 We have the expertise to do better.

-Physicians from all disciplines and all areas of BC and Canada want a system that works for all.
-Senior members of our profession practised when access to excellent care was taken for granted.
-To achieve that again we need a plan for reform, and must convince governments, the public, and the media that success is achievable.
-In my year as CMA President, I conducted 300 media interviews, attended over 100 meetings, and met with more than 20 newspaper editorial boards, eliciting 39 supportive editorials.
-I engaged with colleagues, the public, and the media in positive and rewarding dialogues.
+Physicians from all disciplines and all areas of Canada want a system that works for all.
+Senior members of our profession (including me) practised when access to excellent care was taken for granted.
+We must convince governments, the public, and the media that success is achievable.
 Many years before the introduction of Medicare, Canada’s doctors developed a template for a national universal health system.
 We led then and we should lead again.

 Our young colleagues are inheriting a system that is not working.
 They are the future and bring a vital perspective.
-We have a critical doctor shortage and 5 million Canadians don’t have a family physician.
-When I came to Canada in the 1970's we were 4th in the world in doctors per population.
-Government policies reduced us to 26th.
-There are 3500 young Canadians in foreign medical schools, forced to leave the country for medical training, and 50% never return.
-Despite very long waits, over 170 young orthopaedic surgeons are denied hospital privileges.
+Thanks to government policies of the 1990s we have a critical doctor shortage and five million Canadians don’t have a family physician.
+When I came to Canada in the 1970s we were fourth in the world in doctors per population.
+Those government policies reduced us to 26th.
+There are 3,500 young Canadians in foreign medical schools, forced to leave the country for medical training, and 50% never return.
+Despite very long waits, more than 170 young orthopedic surgeons are denied hospital privileges.
 Similar examples apply in other areas of practice.
-Despite overwhelming demands, governments have cut access to physicians.

 See my thoughts on leadership.